-What we like: At 16 gallons per minute we really appreciate how fast this tub fills.
-We like the big door that exposes the seat so you can slide right from a wheelchair (if necessary) into the tub.
-And the water jets provide first class hydrotherapy for arthritis sufferers.
-The 10 year warranty is nice to have as well.
+What we like: At 16 gallons per minute, we appreciate how fast this tub fills.
+We like the big door.
+And the water jets provide first-class hydrotherapy for arthritis sufferers.
+The 10-year warranty is nice to have too.

 3. Ella Deluxe Acrylic Walk in Bathtub

-With its stainless steel and frosted glass door the Ella Deluxe Acrylic Walk in Bathtub has a distinctive, high-end look to it.
-Fortunately, it lives up feature-wise to the promise that handsome profile makes.
-Overall, it’s impeccably built, has a scratch-resistant surface and the 10 water jets really pile on the relaxation.
+With its stainless steel and frosted glass door, the Ella Deluxe Acrylic Walk in Bathtub has a distinctive, high-end look to it.
+Overall, it’s impeccably built, has a scratch-resistant surface, and the 10 water jets pile on the relaxation.

-What we like: One of the best hydrotherapy tubs going with a dozen strategically positioned water jets.
+What we like: One of the best hydrotherapy tubs going.
 The textured floor does a great job providing sure footing.
-And we really like the contoured seat that helps prevent slipping and sliding.
+And the contoured seat helps prevent slipping and sliding.
 The pair of 2 inch drains also ensures it empties fast once you’re ready to go.